apache/spark/docs/timezone.rst

 In case you set a cron schedule, Airflow assumes you will always want to run at the exact same time.
 It will then ignore day light savings time.
-Thus, if you have a schedule that says run at end of interval every day at 08:00 GMT+1 it will always run end of interval 08:00 GMT+1, regardless if day light savings time is in place.
+Thus, if you have a schedule that says run at the end of interval every day at 08:00 GMT+1 it will always run at the end of interval 08:00 GMT+1, regardless if day light savings time is in place.

 Time deltas
 '''''''''''
 For schedules with time deltas Airflow assumes you always will want to run with the specified interval.
-So if you specify a timedelta(hours=2) you will always want to run to hours later.
+So if you specify a timedelta(hours=2) you will always want to run two hours later.
 In this case day light savings time will be taken into account.